What you need to know about Salman Rushdie and the fatwa against him

 There were calls for its immediate ban and the book was burned in multiple demonstrations in the U.K., Pakistan and elsewhere.
 The book is still banned in a number of countries around the world including Egypt, U.A.E and India.

-On February 14, 1989, Iran’s Ayatollah Ruhollah Khomeini of Iran issued a fatwa ordering Muslims to kill Rushdie.
+On Feb.
+14, 1989, Iran’s Ayatollah Ruhollah Khomeini issued a fatwa ordering Muslims to kill Rushdie.
 According to History.com, a fatwa can only be repealed by that same scholar, and Ruhollah Khomeini died in the same year he issued the ruling.

 Rushdie wrote about the controversy surrounding his novel in an essay for The New York Review in 1989 and said: “One may not discuss Muhammad as if he were human, with human virtues and weaknesses.
 One may not discuss the growth of Islam as a historical phenomenon, as an ideology born out of its time.
 These are the taboos against which ‘The Satanic Verses’ has transgressed.”